 The project management office or PMO can provide multiple functions within an organization.
 It can help monitor and control project performance, develop project management competencies and methodologies, manage multiple projects, manage strategy, and perform project management skills training.
 Yet PMOs come in multiple sizes and styles.
-In this article I share the types of PMOs that are most prevalent along with their pluses and minuses and supply a list of ingredients for the successful PMO.
+In this article, I share the types of PMOs that are most prevalent along with their pluses and minuses and supply a list of ingredients for a successful PMO.

 The Policing PMO

 This is frequently the PMO that gets set up when projects are out of control, resources don’t respond to changing business priorities, managers are either unable or unwilling to take responsibility for department efficiency and output, and/or organizational cultural conditions dictate that managers protect their resources and agendas from outside interference, including projects owned by other departments.

 This type of PMO is inevitably doomed to failure.
 It’s typically set up out of a desire to fix inherent management problems, which means it’s almost always driven from the top down in an effort to get visibility to project and resource status.
 Those efforts are soon undermined by middle managers and others who view the required transparency and open communications as a threat.
 This type of PMO will languish sometimes for several years, attempting to collect project data, develop reporting and analysis, and attempting to prove to departmental project managers and functional managers that these efforts will be for the greater good.

 The Hands-Off PMO